Earth's tiniest porpoise approaches extinction

 "There's real money to be made there, and these organizations are well-established and use force when they have to," Smith tells MNN.
 "So you can't just go up and nicely ask them not to use gillnets."

-The situation is so dire that scientists now plan to try a captive-breeding program, which first requires capturing live vaquitas — something that has never been done before.
-That's a risky move with so few animals left in the wild, but according to Lorenzo Rojas-Bracho, chairman of the International Committee for the Recovery of the Vaquita (CIRVA), the effort will involve the "best veterinarians and biologists in the world," and will use extreme caution to avoid stressing or injuring any vaquitas.
+The situation is so dire that scientists want to try a captive-breeding program, which first requires capturing live vaquitas — something that had never been attempted until 2017.
+It's a risky move with so few animals left in the wild, but according to Lorenzo Rojas-Bracho, chairman of the International Committee for the Recovery of the Vaquita (CIRVA), the effort involves the "best veterinarians and biologists in the world," and will use extreme caution to avoid stressing or injuring any vaquitas.

 "Capturing them is a very difficult decision.
-It implies risks, but it won't be rushed," he recently told Agence France-Presse.
+It implies risks, but it won't be rushed," he told Agence France-Presse in 2016.
 "In any sign of stress, we will let them be free."

+That's what happened in October 2017, when scientists located and captured a live vaquita for the first time.
+It was a 6-month-old calf, and in what they called "an abundance of caution" due to signs of stress, team members with VaquitaCPR (Conservation, Protection, Recovery) decided to release the young vaquita.

+Members of the VaquitaCPR team lift a vaquita calf into a rescue boat in October 2017.
+(Photo: VaquitaCPR)

 Net impact